-Amendment #3 to the agreement with Great Ecology (Attachment F), in the amount of \$164,500, will include development of a hydraulic model to assess the potential hydrodynamic and scour effects of the Pond 20 mitigation bank project with the ORERP, hydraulic modeling and support services to complete environmental review technical studies, and sea-level-rise modeling and analysis in accordance with recent state sea-level-rise guidance.
+Amendment No. 3 to the agreement with Great Ecology (Attachment E), in the amount of \$164,500, included development of a hydraulic model to assess the potential hydrodynamic and scour effects of the Pond 20 project with the ORERP project, hydraulic modeling and support services to complete environmental review technical studies, and sea level rise modeling and analysis in accordance with recent state sea level rise guidance.